AndresSepulveda/docker-croco-public/README.md

 ```
 cd Chile
 ```
-There you should edit crocotools_param.m, cppdefs.h, and param.h
+There you should edit crocotools_param.m, cppdefs.h, param.h, croco.in
 to suit you needs.

+At the moment you can't use CROCOTOOLS to create the input files in this docker container.

 ## Bugs
 Please report any bugs [here](https://github.com/AndresSepulveda/docker-croco-public/issues).